Replacement Filters

 • Physical Adsorption

-• Physical adsorption is non-specific.
-Adsorption of the gas molecule is by diffusion (Brownian Movement) or adsorption/condensation using Van Der Waals’ forces.
+Physical adsorption is a non-specific process driven by physical forces.
+Adsorption of the gas molecule is by diffusion or adsorption/condensation using Van Der Waals’ forces.

-• The number of pores present in the carbon is vast and therefore the total surface area is extremely large.
+• Because the number of pores present in the carbon is vast, the total surface area is extremely large.
+The aggregate surface area can be up to 2,000 m2/g, which is roughly equivalent to four football fields.

 • Chemisorption